LeoShangTang/PartyTime/README.md

 At present, the application only considers food and drink prices.
 However, there is room for expansion based on user demand.

 Let's get the party started with Party Time App! 🎉🎊

+## How this small application started

+Being university students, my friends and I often had to stick to a budget, so having one person pay for everyone's food and drinks at a party, especially with larger groups of 20 or more people, rarely happened.
+As a result, we would usually split the costs of food and drinks.
+To ensure fairness at a recent party, we decided to divide the expenses depending on how much each person consumed instead of spliting costs evenly.
+The categories of consumption that we relied on included: none, light, medium, and heavy.
+Tracking the exact amount of food and drinks consumed by each individual on paper was challenging, so we resorted to using an Excel spreadsheet.
+That being said, it wasn’t the smoothest tool to use.
+Nonetheless, it got the job done.
+This experience inspired me to create this application which was also great opportunity for me to practice Typescript, React, and Redux.
+Overall, this application turned out to be much more user-friendly than the Excel spreadsheet.
+It allowed anyone to easily handle adding, editing, or deleting individuals, as well as experimenting with different pricing ratios or percentages.
+This was especially helpful for those who were not familiar with using Excel!